finos/git-proxy/README.md

 Your contributions are at the core of making this a true open source project.
 Any contributions you make are **greatly appreciated**.
 See [`CONTRIBUTING.md`](CONTRIBUTING.md) for more information.

+## Extensibility
+Git Proxy exposes the ability to add custom functionality in the form of plugins which run during a git push.
+Plugins are loaded via configuration and can be added to a git-proxy deployment via a npm package or loaded from JavaScript files on disk.
+See [plugin documentation for details](./plugins/README.md).

 ## Security

 If you identify a security vulnerability in the codebase, please follow the steps in [`SECURITY.md`](https://github.com/finos/git-proxy/security/policy).
 This includes logic-based vulnerabilities and sensitive information or secrets found in code.